-SUNDAY, FEBRUARY 21ST
+SUNDAY, FEBRUARY 27TH

 Best-in-Fair: Projects that are in consideration for Best-in-Fair will have interviews between 9 a.m. and 2 p.m. on Sunday.
 These interviews will be 15 minutes and will be scheduled by DMRSEF staff.
-The BIF team will interview each student in consideration for BIF in both the Junior and Senior Division.
-After completing the interviews, the BIF team will meet to discuss the projects and select the top 3 Junior and top 3 Senior Division projects.
+The BIF teams will interview each student in consideration for BIF in both the Junior and Senior Division.
+After completing the interviews, the BIF teams will meet to discuss the projects and select the top 3 Junior and top 3 Senior Division projects.
 Interviews will use Zoom and a Zoom link will be sent to the judging team Saturday night along with the interview times.
 We will use breakout rooms, the same as our Saturday judging process.

 Special Awards: Special Awards have the option to interview students on Sunday between 9 a.m. and 2 p.m.
-Special Awards judges will notify staff of the students they would like to interview and these interviews will be scheduled by DMRSEF staff.
+Special Awards judges will notify staff of the students they would like to interview (by Friday, February 18th) and these interviews will be scheduled by DMRSEF staff.

-AWARDS CEREMONY

-MONDAY, FEBRUARY 22ND
+AWARDS CEREMONY MONDAY, FEBRUARY 28TH

 If you are available, please consider joining us for our live-streamed award ceremony on Monday evening at 6 p.m.
 We will be announcing the Best-in-Fair winners, as well as special awards.
+Register to attend the awards ceremony here: https://ucdenver.co1.qualtrics.com/jfe/form/SV_e30zhljCvhUri9T